MykeNuLeng/generic-webiste/README.md

 - Was skiing themed, because, Snowplow.
 - Had a large depth of field, so the parallax effect was more obvious.

 Once I found the image(from unsplash I believe), I prepared it in Photoshop by separating out the layers into the three different images.
 Then using JS's Timeline library, I animated the images so that the images in the forground moved up the screen, and the backgound slightly down.
-This gives the illusion of the camera panning down.
+This gave the illusion of the camera panning down.
 Then using JS's ScrollMagic library, I made the animation rely on scrolling rather than time.

 ### Getting snowplow-micro to talk